adamrafuse/shadeMe/README.md

 when moving around and adds some additional options and optimizations.
 You can now get nice dynamic shadows on architecture and landscape with a low shadow count and minimal performance drop.

+For releases and general discussion head on over to this plugin's home on the [Oblivion Nexus](http://www.nexusmods.com/oblivion/mods/47779/?).

 ## Usage

 ### General